 The Administrative Services Division provides oversight, training, and guidance for the Fort Lee Records Management Program in record-keeping, Army addresses, office symbols, official mail and distribution,forms and Freedom of Information Act/Privacy Act requests.

 The mission of the Casualty Assistance Center is to provide compassionate, unwavering commitment to the Families of our fallen Soldiers, retirees and veterans.
 Casualty Assistance provides assistance to next-of-kin of critically injured, ill or deceased Army soldiers, retirees, and veterans to include Benefits Counseling; Military Funeral Honors; and Casualty Assistance / Notification Officer training (CAO/CNO).

 The various agencies within the Military Personnel Division are responsible for providing installation level personnel services to military personnel and family members in the Fort Lee community.
 These far-reaching responsibilities directly impact the lives of active duty, reserve and National Guard soldiers, their families, and the Mid-Atlantic military retiree community.

-Soldier for Life-Transition Assistance Program's mission is to provide pre-separation counseling, transition and employment assistance services to Active Duty, Guard, and Reserve Soldiers and Airmen, Department of Defense civilians who are considering or preparing to depart the military and all work age family members of each of the above groups.
-The Fort Lee SFL-TAP provides assistance, identifies employment opportunities, and facilitates understanding of benefits and entitlements for those transitioning from military service.
+Transition Assistance Program's mission is to provide pre-separation counseling, transition and employment assistance services to Active Duty, Guard, and Reserve Soldiers and Airmen, and Department of Defense civilians who are considering or preparing to depart the military and all work age family members of each of the above groups.
+The Fort Lee TAP provides assistance, identifies employment opportunities, and facilitates understanding of benefits and entitlements for those transitioning from military service.